 Apply in five steps

-Applying for an associate degree at Deakin couldn’t be easier.
+Applying for an associate degree or diploma at Deakin couldn’t be easier.
 The average application is straightforward and takes around 20 minutes to complete.
 Follow these steps to make the process as simple as possible.

 Find your course